 Do Exogenous Ketones Keep You in Ketosis?

+Many keto dieters doubt whether or not exogenous ketones actually work.
 Simply put: Yes.
 Exogenous ketones can keep you in ketosis, which by definition is marked by elevated ketone bodies circulating in your bloodstream.
 This can be achieved even in the presence of carbohydrates, giving individuals the brain and body benefits of ketones without adhering to a strict diet.
 However, in order for exogenous ketones to keep you in ketosis, you have to continue to consume exogenous ketones.
 For example, with Kenetik, just one drink every 2-4 hours will keep you in ketosis.

 However, consuming exogenous ketones does not trigger endogenous ketone production.
 For your body to produce ketones naturally from fatty acids, you must follow a strict ketogenic diet, or be in a prolonged, fasted state.

-Many individuals find using a combination of intermittent fasting or a ketogenic diet alongside exogenous ketones helps them stick with these strict lifestyle choices.
+Many individuals find using a combination of intermittent fasting or a ketogenic diet alongside exogenous ketone supplements helps them stick with these strict lifestyle choices.
 It has been reported that many individuals using exogenous ketones in addition to maintaining endogenous ketosis have experienced more pronounced energetic effects.
 After about 3-4 weeks of combining a conventional diet with exogenous ketones, some individuals even reported that these energetic effects increased over time.

 Not all exogenous ketones are equal in their ability to elevate circulating ketone levels.
-In a study conducted by the American Brain Council to determine the best products currently available for promoting ketosis, Kenetik and Ketone esters were found to be most effective, followed by ketone salts and MCT oils.
+In a study conducted by the American Brain Council to determine the best products currently available for promoting ketosis, Kenetik and Ketone esters were found to be most effective, followed by ketone salt supplementation and MCT oils.

 How to Use Exogenous Ketones